demetreades/assignment3js-shopping-cart/README.md

 initial DATA are located at `./src/attributes/factory/_DATA.js`

-`formatter` creates a new object and adds price as property for every attribute
+`formatter` creates a new object and adds price as property for every attribute in DATA

 <br>